google/applied-machine-learning-intensive/v2/06_other_models/04_knn/slides.md

 ---

-# Example: classify as red or white wine
+# Example: Classify as Red or White Wine

 ![center](res/KNN13.png)

 <!--
-We see that the four of the five nearest neighbors of the second data point are white, so we classify it as white.
+We see that four of the five nearest neighbors of the second data point are white, so we classify it as white.

 Image Details:
 * [KNN13.png](http://www.google.com): Copyright Google